 - | Gain insight on the digital pulse of content trends locally and around the world

 Following with enthusiasm.

-As a user that has posted over 7,000 times with a modest community of over 1400 followers, there’s only one reason that Twitter matters to me.
+As a user that has posted thousands and thousands of times with a modest community of followers, there’s only one reason that Twitter matters to me.